Day 1 – Syntax

 # Getting Started

-After following the necessary installation steps, run to your terminal and type clj
+After following the necessary installation steps, run to your terminal and type clj to get started:

 Clojure 1.10.1